-Stella M. Rouse is an associate professor in the Department of Government and Politics, Director of the Center for American Politics and Citizenship, and associate director of the University of Maryland Critical Issues Poll at the University of Maryland.
+Stella M. Rouse is an Associate Professor in the Department of Government and Politics, Director of the Center for Democracy and Civic Engagement, and Associate Director of the University of Maryland Critical Issues Poll at the University of Maryland.

 Dr. Rouse’s research has been funded by the Ford Foundation and the National Science Foundation.
-She has presented her work at such forums as the Brookings Institute, the Woodrow Wilson International Center for Scholars, and the Center for Comparative Studies in Race and Ethnicity at Stanford University.
-She has also written for such media and scholarly outlets as Reuters, NBC News, and Scholars Strategy Network.
-Rouse is an editorial board member of the journal, Social Science Quarterly and the initiative, “Women Also Know Stuff”.
+She has presented her work at such forums as the Brookings Institute, The Woodrow Wilson International Center for Scholars, and the Center for Comparative Studies in Race and Ethnicity at Stanford University.
+She has also written for such media outlets as The Washington Post, The Hill, Reuters, and NBC News.
+Rouse is an editorial board member of the journals, Political Behavior and Social Science Quarterly and the initiative, “Women Also Know Stuff”.
 She is also a fellow at the Public Religion Research Institute, in Washington D.C.

 Rouse is a native of Colombia.
 When she was two years old, her parents immigrated to Ft.
 Lauderdale, Florida where she grew up.
 She fluently speaks, reads, and writes Spanish.